 Next Steps Outcome Scheduled Progress:

 Briefing on new To familiarise Cabinet Late June/early July Complete

 arrangements to & SLT with the new

 Cabinet members operation

 and officers arrangements for

 webcast and hybrid

 meetings

 Briefing on the new To familiarise the DSC September 6 th September.

 arrangements to with the new operation To be completed

-members of the arrangements for 1
+members of the arrangements for

 Democratic Services webcast and hybrid

 Committee (DSC) meetings

 Briefing on new To familiarise O&S July Complete

 arrangements to members with the new

 Overview & Scrutiny operation

 Committee (O&S) arrangements for

 members webcast and hybrid

 meetings

 Broadcast meeting Utilise the Public-I July Complete

 of Cabinet infrastructure to

 webcast a Cabinet

 meeting including

 hybrid attendance

 Briefing on new To familiarise P&D August Complete

 arrangements to members with the new

 Planning & operation

 Development (P&D) arrangements for

 Committee members webcast and hybrid

 meetings

 Broadcast meeting Utilise the Public-I September Date confirmed:

 of Democratic infrastructure to 6 th September

 Services Committee webcast a DSC following Hybrid

 (DSC) meeting including the demonstration

 ability for hybrid

-Drondont mosting attendance G 4 1 Potential Date 4 th
+attendance ~ . - th

-Broadcast meeting Utilise the Public-I September
+Broadcast meeting Utilise the Public-I September Potential Date 4 th

-of Planning & Development infrastructure to November (this
+of Planning & infrastructure to November (this

-Committee webcasting a P&D meeting including the date will be
+Development Committee webcasting a P&D date will be

-Committee ability for hybrid reviewed and
+Committee meeting including the reviewed and

-attendance brought forward if
+ability for hybrid attendance brought forward if

-atteridance appropriate)
+attendance appropriate)

 Broadcast meeting Utilise the Public-I September Date confirmed

-of Overview & infrastructure to 21 st September
+of Overview & infrastructure to 1 21 st September

-Scrutiny webcast a O&S
+Scrutiny webcast a O&S - 2-F

 meeting including the

 ability for hybrid

 attendance

 Review progress to DSC to review September

 date progress and

 feedback from

-100 members
+members

+AAC day built Classes Subject to review To Cantanahan

 Wider briefing on Subject to review To September

-new arrangements to familiarise members
+new arrangements to all members, familiarise members September

-all members, not already briefed on